Meaning and Working of Hybrid Stepper Motor

 The word Hybrid means combination or mixture.
 The Hybrid Stepper Motor is a combination of the features of the Variable Reluctance Stepper Motor and Permanent Magnet Stepper Motor.
 In the center of the rotor, an axial permanent magnet is provided.
 It is magnetized to produce a pair of poles as North (N) and South (S) as shown in the figure below:

-At both the end of the axial magnet the end caps are provided, which contains an equal number of teeth which are magnetized by the magnet.
-The figure of the cross section of the two end caps of the rotor is shown below.
+At both the end of the axial magnet the end caps are provided, which contains an equal number of teeth that are magnetized by the magnet.
+The figure of the cross-section of the two end caps of the rotor is shown below:

 The rotor teeth are perfectly aligned with the stator teeth.
 The teeth of the two end caps are displaced from each other by half of the pole pitch.
 As the magnet is axially magnetized, all the teeth on the left and right end cap acquire polarity as south and north pole respectively.

-The coils on poles 1, 3, 5 and 7 are connected in series to form phase A. Similarly, the coils on the poles 2, 4, 6 and 8 are connected in series to form phase B.
+The coils on poles 1, 3, 5, and 7 are connected in series to form phase A. Similarly, the coils on poles 2, 4, 6, and 8 are connected in series to form phase B.

-When Phase is excited by supplying a positive current, the stator poles 1 and 5 becomes South poles and stator pole 3 and 7 becomes north poles.
+When the phase is excited by supplying a positive current, the stator poles 1 and 5 become south poles and stator pole 3 and 7 becomes north poles.